slimphp/Slim/README.markdown

 ## "Hello World" application (PHP >= 5.3)

 The Slim Framework for PHP 5 supports anonymous functions.
 This is the preferred method to define Slim application routes.
+This example assumes you have setup URL rewriting with your web server (see below).

     <?php
     require 'Slim/Slim.php';